MSSE - Master of Science Education

 MSSE 512 NGSS Crosscutting Concepts: 2 Credits (2 Lec)

-(F) The NGSS Crosscutting concepts course is designed for science teachers as a professional development tool to increase the effectiveness of teaching and applying the Next Generation Science Crosscutting Concepts.
-Crosscutting concepts are ubiquitous in all science content areas.
-As teachers of science, a thorough knowledge of crosscutting concepts is vital to best-practices science teaching.
-This course provides strategies to identify and bridge crosscutting concepts in all areas of science.
-This course is applicable for all instructional/learning settings including classrooms, zoos, museums, planetariums, etc.
+(F) The course is designed for science teachers to increase the effectiveness of teaching and applying the Next Generation Science Crosscutting Concepts.
+Crosscutting concepts are ubiquitous in all science content areas, and are foundational to best-practices in science teaching.

 View Course Outcomes: